MediaComem/comem-archidep/ex/docker-compose-todolist.md

 You can now run the application!

-You can run the application basically the same way as you did the database service, with one little addition.
+You can run the application service the same way you did the database service, with one little addition.
 You need to add the `--build` option so that Docker Compose knows to build (or re-build) the Dockerfile for the application:

 ```bash
 $> docker compose up --build app